Rio Grande class K-27: Preservation

-The last two K-27s built survive today.
+463

 D&RGW No. 463 was sold to cowboy actor and singer Gene Autry in May 1955.
 Autry never used the engine and donated it to the City of Antonito, Colorado.
 It was restored by and entered into service on the Cumbres and Toltec Scenic Railroad (C&TSRR) in 1994.
 It was taken out of service with a broken side rod in 2002.
 In 2009, it was moved to the railroad's shop at Chama, New Mexico where a major rebuild was performed.
 The engine made its inaugural run after the rebuild on the C&TSRR on May 20, 2013.
 No. 463 was added to the National Register of Historic Places in 1975 as Engine No. 463.

+464

 The other K-27 in existence is D&RGW No. 464.
 It was the last K-27 in service on the D&RGW, retiring from active duty in 1962.
 It sat outside in Durango, Colorado until it was sold to Knott's Berry Farm, an amusement park in Buena Park, California, in 1973.
 It saw little or no use there, in part because of its condition and in part because of the counterweight clearance problem described above.
 The Huckleberry Railroad in Genesee Township, Michigan, near Flint, acquired the locomotive in 1981, did an eight-year restoration on it, and put it into active service.
 It last saw steam in early 2019 and is currently awaiting its next overhaul.